h12w/gspec/DESIGN.md

   investigation as much as possible.
 * Clean: unrelavent noise should be reduced as much as possible.
 * Structured: the information could be provided as a structured object instead of a string to provide more capability of customized reportring.
-(OPTIONAL)

 ####Test case failure
 When an expectation (assertion) fails, It should *not* panic.
 Instead, GSpec